Lower back pain, sometimes called lumbago, is not a specific disease diagnosis. It’s a symptom of several different types of medical problems.

 Symptoms that can indicate a more serious medical problem are:

 - numbness, tingling, or weakness in one or both legs

-- onset following trauma, such as a fall or a blow to the back
+- back pain after trauma (injury), such as a fall or a blow to the back

 - intense, constant pain that gets worse at night

 - pain associated with a throbbing sensation in the abdomen

 Let your doctor know if you have any of these symptoms.

 - ability to stand and walk

 - spine’s range of motion

 - ability to detect sensations in your legs